Chapter: Fundamentals

 DEPTH: Structures of interest should be in the lower part of the B-mode sector (called 2D on some devices).
 The frame rate is better in the lower part of the sector, which is particularly important for any moving structure.
 This location in the sector also increases the image size of any structure.

 FOCUS POSITION: A structure of interest will have the best lateral resolution when it is in the focus position for the sector.
-The focus position is easily moved on Venue’s depth scale with a finger and brought to the most critical part of the view.
-On other devices, the focus position is fixed in the center of the screen.
+The focus position on Venue’s depth scale can be moved to the most critical part of the view with a left finger.

-GAIN: The default Venue gain for a preset is usually excellent, but do a quick visual assessment of the fluid in any field (e.g., urine, blood, and cysts).
+GAIN: The default gain for a Venue preset is usually excellent, but a quick visual assessment of the fluid in any field (e.g., urine, blood, and cysts) is needed.
 This fluid should be primarily anechoic, but be sure other tissue has good structure.
 The following images of a left kidney with a parapelvic simple cyst show an under-gained image on the left, an over-gained image on the right, and an acceptably gained image in the middle.

-Sometimes, just part of the field needs gain adjustment with a control called Time Gain Compensation.
-For example, the tissue posterior to the cyst in the image above is over-gained because of posterior acoustic enhancement.
-The TGC control could turn down the gain just for the tissue posterior to the cyst.
+Sometimes, the Time Gain Compensation (TGC) control is used to adjust the gain for just part of the field.
+For example, the tissue posterior to the cyst in the image above is over-gained because of posterior acoustic enhancement from the fluid.
+The TGC control could turn down the gain just for this tissue.

-WIDTH: The width of a B-mode sector only needs optimization with challenging patients to avoid wasting ultrasound power.
-A narrower sector width improves the resolution of structures and increases the frame rate.
-Venue has Width control for the phased array and curvilinear probes.
+WIDTH: Adjusting the width of a B-mode sector is only necessary with challenging patients.
+A narrower sector width enhances the resolution of structures and boosts the frame rate.
+Venue includes width control for both phased array and curvilinear probes.

-ZOOM: Zooming is the last step in imaging and is done with Venue using a finger-pinching action on the screen.
+ZOOM: Zooming is possible with Venue using a finger-pinching action on the screen.
 If a B-mode image has been optimized for depth, focus position, and width, it is unusual to need zooming.

 Below is a standard PLAX view of a heart with a Venue device.
 Assume we want the closest and best view of the aortic valve.